spring-projects/spring-data-mongodb/README.md

-Spring Data - Document
+Spring Data MongoDB
 ======================

 The primary goal of the [Spring Data](http://www.springsource.org/spring-data) project is to make it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services.

-As the name implies, the **Document** modules provides integration with document databases such as [MongoDB](http://www.mongodb.org/) and [CouchDB](http://couchdb.apache.org/).
+The Spring Data MongoDB aims to provide a familiar and consistent Spring-based programming model for for new datastores while retaining store-specific features and capabilities.
+The Spring Data MongoDB project provides integration with the MongoDB document database.
+Key functional areas of Spring Data MongoDB are a POJO centric model for interacting with a MongoDB DBCollection and easily writing a Repository style data access layer

 Getting Help
 ------------

-At this point your best bet is to look at the Look at the [JavaDocs](http://static.springsource.org/spring-data/data-document/docs/1.0.0.BUILD-SNAPSHOT/spring-data-mongodb/apidocs/) for MongoDB integration and corresponding and source code.
+For a comprehensive treatmet of all the Spring Data MongoDB features, please refer to the The [User Guide](http://static.springsource.org/spring-data/data-mongodb/docs/current/reference/html/)

+The [JavaDocs](http://static.springsource.org/spring-data/data-mongodb/docs/current/api/) have extensive comments in them as well.

+The home page of [Spring Data MongoDB](http://www.springsource.org/spring-data/mongodb) contains links to articles and other resources.

 For more detailed questions, use the [forum](http://forum.springsource.org/forumdisplay.php?f=80).

 If you are new to Spring as well as to Spring Data, look for information about [Spring projects](http://www.springsource.org/projects).

-The [User Guide](http://static.springsource.org/spring-data/data-document/docs/1.0.0.BUILD-SNAPSHOT/reference/html/) (A work in progress).

 Quick Start